 HSBC will be able to finance your new purchase (for both under construction and completed properties) up to 90% of the property value, for up to 35 years.

-For a limited time until 30 April 2017 you'll also get guaranteed cash back from HSBC when you sign off on your mortgage:
+Yes, there are!
+For a limited time until 30 April 2017, HSBC is giving back some cash when you sign off on your mortgage:

 Can I make advance payments or withdrawals from HSBC HomeSmart?

 Yes, you can!
 HomeSmart provides flexibility to make advance payments, and withdraw these payments anytime you like.
 The total amount you're allowed to withdraw will depend on the tenure and HomeSmart facility limit available.
 No notice is required, so you can make advance payments and withdrawals without any additional charges.

 You can request for a cheque book and ATM card to help manage your HomeSmart account.
 Enjoy convenient banking via ATM, cheque, phone banking and internet banking.